yomi-digital/vue-mint-button/README.md

 Through this component you can choose different networks for minting including:

 - Ethereum
-- Rinkeby:
+- Rinkeby
-- Polygon:
+- Polygon
-- Mumbai:
+- Mumbai
 - Ganache

 In addition, a link to the transaction txid is provided.